Our Cancer Negligence specialists are here to guide you through the process for claiming compensation.

 Our specialist solicitors can help you to build a strong case by proving the medical professional or organisation in charge of your case has acted negligently.
 This is usually done by comparing their behaviour with what another expert would have done in the same circumstances.
 This is known as the Bolam Test.

-At Lanyon Bowdler, our cancer negligence solicitors go above and beyond for each and every client.
+At Lanyon Bowdler, our cancer negligence solicitors go above and beyond for each and every client, we can even offer our services on a ‘no win, no fee’ basis.
 If you believe you have suffered because of negligence linked to your bladder cancer, contact us today and find out how we can help you.

 Lanyon Bowdler is a specialised firm of Medical Negligence Solicitors.
 With years of experience, we support clients in bladder cancer negligence claims, including cases involving cancer misdiagnosis.
 Our expertise in this field is acknowledged by national organisations, peers, and clients across the UK.